leoradouek/leoradouek/README.md

 I'm a software engineer with a background in pharmacy.

-I came across coding in my spare time during the pandemic and immediately loved it!
-After several months of self-learning, I enrolled in the Grace Hopper Program at Fullstack Academy, a 17-week immersive fullstack program, to develop my skills to turn my new-found hobby into a career.

 ### :sassy_woman: About Me:
 - I'm from Canada :canada: , currently living in the US :us:
 - Outside of coding I like: